 volunteers!
 We are in the final stages of securing funding from investors, so fingers crossed!

-Jolandie Botha - African Impact, RSA
+Jolandie Botha - African Impact, South Africa

 After completing my BSc(agric) Animal Science degree, I decided to do the Professional Field Guide course in